mustafalail/TPV-Tool/README.md

 Select the file containing the class diagram that will be analyzed and press *Open*.
 ### 4. Choosing a TOCL Temporal Property from a File.
 The second input necessary is a TOCL temporal property.
-This can be inputted in different ways.
+This can be inputted in three different ways.

+1. Using prespecified TOCL property saved in a .tocl file.
+2. Specifying a TOCL property manually from scratch.
+3. Using the specification patterns to specify a propety.

+We show how to specify a property using using the three ways.
 The first is inputting a .tocl file containing a TOCL property (TPV Main Window, 2).
-Click *Select*, which opens a window similar to the previous step that asks for a .tocl file.
+Click *Select*, which opens a window that asks for a .tocl file.

 <p align="center">
 <img width="554" alt="Choosetocl" src="https://user-images.githubusercontent.com/107441403/203629092-edc061bd-9ead-45f3-b686-ec69bda4afc8.png">